gzweigle/hybrid-piano-calibration/README.md

 The difference between the rest position and when hitting the virtual string is used to scale the velocity in order to normalize velocity values between keys, as because of physical variations each hammer or hammer shank or back of piano key will traverse a different distance to sensor.

 This all can be applied for dampers or hammers or any needed measurements.
+It is not limited only to piano hammers, piano shanks, or the back of piano keys.

 An alternative is to preform the calibration measurements while the sensors are mounted in the piano action.
 In this case, the controllable displacement actuator is moving a hammer shank or piano key.